geochum/geochum.github.io/_tabs/research.md

 - **Method.** A compact U-Net is trained on the discrete residual of Backward Euler plus a five-point Laplacian.
 Dirichlet data enter through boundary lifting rather than penalty terms.
 I compare this solver to PINNs and to the **same** finite-difference scheme; those PINN baselines are part of the Rice thesis, not the Sandia internship.
 - **What I did.** I implemented the PyTorch training pipelines, ran GPU experiments on Rice **NOTS**, and analyzed manufactured-solution error, stability, and convergence across training schedules.
 On selected smooth problems the NINN shows at least second-order convergence and smaller error than the same finite-difference scheme.
-- **Writing.** M.A. thesis, defended 9 December 2025, conferred 9 May 2026.
+- **Writing.** M.A. thesis, May 2026.
 A journal manuscript with Adrian Celaya and Beatrice Riviere is in preparation (working title below).

 ### Hybrid NINN–FOM overlapping Schwarz
 {: #sandia}